Quantum theory of magnetic octupole in periodic crystals and application to $d$-wave altermagnets: Abstract

 \section{Abstract}

-Magnetic multipoles have been recognized as order parameters characterizing magnetic structure in solids, with magnetic dipole serving as canonical examples in ferromagnets.
+\textbf{Abstract}\quad Magnetic multipoles have been recognized as order parameters characterizing magnetic structure in solids.
 Recently, magnetic octupoles have been proposed as the order parameters of time-reversal-symmetry breaking centrosymmetric antiferromagnets exhibiting nonrelativistic spin splitting, which is referred to as ``altermagnet''.
 However, a gauge-invariant formulation of magnetic octupoles in crystalline solids remains elusive.
-Here, we present a gauge-invariant expression of spin magnetic octupoles in periodic crystals based on quantum mechanics and thermodynamics.
-Our expression reveals a contribution from an anisotropic magnetic dipole, which has the same symmetry as conventional spin and orbital magnetic dipoles but carries no net magnetization.
-We demonstrate that such an anisotropic magnetic dipole acts as an order parameter for antiferromagnets that exhibit the anomalous Hall effect.
+Here, we present a gauge-invariant expression of spin magnetic octupoles in periodic crystals based on quantum mechanics and thermodynamics, which can be used to quantitatively characterize time-reversal-symmetry breaking antiferromagnets including $d$-wave altermagnets.
+The allowed physical response tensors are classified beyond symmetry considerations, and direct relationships are established for some of them in insulators at zero temperature.
+Furthermore, our expression reveals a contribution from an anisotropic magnetic dipole, which has the same symmetry as conventional spin and orbital magnetic dipoles but carries no net magnetization.
+We discuss the relation between the anisotropic magnetic dipole and the anomalous Hall effect.